blockchainsllc/in3-docs/docs/api-cmd.rst

    # As part of shell script:
    BLOCK_NUMBER=`in3 eth_blockNumber`

-Using jq to filter JSON
+Using jq to Filter JSON
 ***********************

 .. code-block:: sh